topherCantrell/computerarcheology/content/Arcade/Phoenix/Code.md

 2D20: 04 04 04 04 1D 06 06 1E 03 03 03 03 03 03 1F 05
 2D30: 05 05 05 05 1C 04 04 04 04 04 04 04 04 04 04 1B
 2D40: 00 FF FF FF
-; Pattern 23
+; Pattern 23 (phase 3)
 T2D44:
 2D44: 05 05 05 18 03 03 03 03 03 03 03 03
 2D50: 03 19 06 06 1A 04 04 1B 05 05 18 03 03 03 03 03
 2D60: 03 03 19 06 06 06 06 06 06 06 06 06 06 1A 04 04
 2D70: 1B 05 05 1C 04 04 1D 06 06 1A 04 04 1B 05 05 05
 2D80: 05 05 05 05 00 FF FF FF
-; Pattern 24
+; Pattern 24 (phase 3)
 T2D88:
 2D88: 1C 04 04 1D 06 06 09 0A
 2D90: 0A 09 09 09 16 17 14 03 03 03 1F 05 05 1C 04 04
 2DA0: 1D 06 06 1E 03 03 03 03 07 07 08 08 07 07 05 05
 2DB0: 1C 04 04 04 04 04 04 04 1D 1A 04 1B 00 FF FF FF
-; Pattern 25
+; Pattern 25 (phase 3)
 T2DC0:
 2DC0: 14 03 03 19 06 0A 0A 09 09 09 0A 12 13 10 11 12
 2DD0: 13 10 11 12 13 10 04 04 04 04 1B 05 18 03 19 06
 2DE0: 1A 04 1B 05 18 07 07 07 08 08 07 07 07 03 03 19
 2DF0: 0D 0E 00 FF FF FF FF FF FF FF FF FF FF FF FF FF ; Pattern 26
+; Used for all aliens.
+; This is the 'Angry movement pattern A'.
+; At the end of that sequence, the alien formation is further down ; and the 'phase' is increased by 1.
 T2E00:
 2E00: 0B 0C 0D 0E 02 02 02 02 0B 0C 0D 0E 01 01 14 15
 2E10: 16 17 01 01 05 05 05 05 02 02 02 02 00 FF FF FF
-; Pattern 27
+; Pattern 27 (phase 3)
 T2E20:
 2E20: 0B 0C 0D 0E 0B 0C 0D 0E 02 02 02 02 02 02 02 02
 2E30: 05 05 01 05 05 01 05 05 01 05 05 01 00 FF FF FF
 ; Pattern 28
+; Used for all aliens.
-; This is the 'Angry movement pattern'.
+; This is the 'Angry movement pattern B'.
-; At the end of that sequence, the alien formation is further down.
+; At the end of that sequence, the alien formation is further down ; and the 'phase' is increased by 1.
 T2E40:
 2E40: 0B 0C 0D 0E 01 01 01 18 03 19 06 06 1A 04 1B 05
 2E50: 18 03 19 06 06 1A 04 04 04 04 04 04 04 04 04 1B
 2E60: 05 05 05 01 01 01 01 01 00 FF FF FF
-; Pattern 29
+; Pattern 29 (phase 3)
 T2E6C:
 2E6C: 0B 0C 0D 0E
 2E70: 01 01 0B 0C 0D 0E 01 01 05 05 05 05 01 01 0B 0C